staujd02/time_machine/README.md

 Compartment labels may be entered manually or by checking the `Import Labels` box.
 If no data file has been imported, click `Upload Point Data` to provide an Excel file with the label information in row 1 as noted above.
 <br>
 ## Adjusting the Model
 The compartments can be dragged to any location in the white space.
 The size of the compartments can be adjusted using the slider labeled `Size`.
 The color of the compartments ranges from white when empty to black when at the maximum value.
 The hue and intensity of the intermediate color can be set by holding the cursor over the bar to the right of `color` moving the circle to get the desired result.
-The color shown in the compartments represents 50% of the maximum value.
+The inital color shown in the compartments and the color chooser box represents 50% of the maximum value.
 <br>
 ## How to Specify Model Animation Values
 The user must set the maximum value for compartment mass in the box to the right of `Max Value`.
 The compartment color at any given time will be based on its percentage of the maximum value.
 Therefore, the maximum value does not have to be the exact maximum value of the compartments.
 The chosen maximum value applies to all compartments.
 If there is a wide variation in compartment masses, the animation could be repeated with different maximum values to visualize large and small compartments.